Li Xiong: Succession issues and death

 In 315, Li Xiong created his wife Lady Ren empress.
 She was sonless, although Li Xiong had more than 10 sons by concubines.
 Li Xiong, however, resolved in 324 to create his nephew Li Ban, the son of Li Dang, who had been raised by Empress Ren, crown prince, reasoning that the empire's foundation was actually built by Li Te and Li Dang, and that it would be proper for him to pass the throne to Li Dang's son.
 He also valued Li Ban highly for his kindness and studiousness.
 Li Xiang and Wang Da (王達), foreseeing that this action would bring succession issues, objected, but were overruled by Li Xiong.

-In August 334, Li Xiong grew ill from an infected head wound, which then spread to other wounds that he had suffered over the years over his body.
+In August 334, (Note: Li Xiong's biography in Book of Jin recorded that he died about six days after his head wound became infected.)
+Li Xiong grew ill from an infected head wound, which then spread to other wounds that he had suffered over the years over his body.
 His body was said to be causing such a great stench that his sons avoided him, but Li Ban cared for him day and night.
 He died on 13 August and was succeeded by Li Ban.
 However, as Li Xiang had predicted, Li Xiong's sons were unhappy they were passed over, and later in the year, his son Li Yue (李越) assassinated Li Ban and made another son of his, Li Qi, emperor.
 Under Li Qi's rule, Cheng-Han began to decline.